matthewfeickert/pythia-python/README.md

 ## Use

-You can either user the image as "`PYTHIA` as a service", as demoed here with the test script in the repo using the Python bindings
+You can either use the image as "`PYTHIA` as a service", as demoed here with the test script in the repo using the Python bindings

 ```
 docker run --rm -v $PWD:$PWD -w $PWD matthewfeickert/pythia-python:pythia8.301-python3.7 \